-Course No Course Title Credits ATLA 500 .Clinical Issues in LTC Administration 3 ATLA 501 .Regulatory Issues in LTC Administration 3 ATLA 502 .Administrative Issues in LTC Administration 3 ATLA 590 .Administrator in Training (AIT) 6 Total Credits for core 15
+Course No Course Title Credits

+ATLA 501 Clinical Issues in LTC Administration

+ATLA 502 Regulatory Issues in LTC Administration

+ATLA 590 Administrator in Training (AIT)

+Total credits for core 8-16

-\The program director will determine if the students who previously completed a licensure educational program with AIT meet the requirements for transfer credit on a case-by-case basis.
+^{}The program director will determine if the students who previously completed a licensure educational program with AIT meet the requirements for transfer credit on a case-by-case basis.
 If approved, the student who meets these requirements would substitute two (2) ODL classes for the AIT experience.